LoganParker/cosc499-group-exercise/README.md

 4. Sorter function to sort words in a body  of text alphabetically.
 5. Randomizer that can that scramble words randomly in a body of text.

-## Features
+## Testing Functions

-This program provides a series of functions that are helpful for file preprocessing and file analysis.
+The following functions are used for testing purposes.

-### Wordsoup()
+### wordsoup.py

 Arguments : a String containing the name of the txt file you wish to read.
 Outputs: A string containing the passage with scrambled words.

 Uses txt_read() and scrambles the words in the output

 ### txt_read()

 Arguments : a String containing the name of the txt file you wish to read.
 Outputs: A string containing the wors of the txt file.

 Reads a .txt and returns following data as a string.